 The environment is a hot topic in Canada.
-It’s also the foundation of our work at the Narwhal, so we do our best to cover these issues as they develop.
+It’s also the foundation of our work at The Narwhal, so we do our best to cover these issues as they develop.
 Some of our ongoing coverage is included below.
+For all the latest updates, sign up for The Narwhal’s newsletter.

 The single largest source of carbon emissions is Canada’s oil industry, according to Environment Canada.
 The agency found that oil and gas accounts for a quarter of Canada’s greenhouse gas emissions.
 Of that, the oilsands is the most carbon intensive.